Java Platform, Standard Edition: General purpose packages

 The majority of these packages are exported by the java.base module of the Java Platform Module System (since Java 9).

 java.lang

 The Java package contains fundamental classes and interfaces closely tied to the language and runtime system.
 This includes the root classes that form the class hierarchy, types tied to the language definition, basic exceptions, math functions, threading, security functions, as well as some information on the underlying native system.
-This package contains 22 of 32 Error classes provided in JDK 6.
+This package contains 22 of 32 java.lang.Error classes provided in JDK 6.

 The main classes and interfaces in java.lang are: